• Skip to primary navigation

 Jump to Recipe Print Recipe

-Cougar Gold Cheese Quiche is a wonderful recipe that really complements an award-winning cheese from the campus of Washington State University.
+Cougar Gold Cheese Quiche is a wonderful recipe that complements an award-winning cheese from the campus of Washington State University.
 Any type of sharp cheddar works in this recipe, but Cougar Gold is special.
 This quiche recipe calls for classic, savory ingredients like crispy bacon and fresh green onions and it bakes in a flaky, buttery crust for a flavor combination that is both tasty and impressive.

 A wedge of quiche on a plate with the quiche dish in the background.